 Demand for PAs is growing and, with it, PA salaries.
-Most PAs already enjoy salaries in the six-figure range, with some of them earning as much as $138,000 or more in base salary.
+Most PAs already enjoy salaries in the six-figure range — the median salary in 2019 was $111,000.
 Still, it’s important to ask: What are the factors that affect PA salary?
 Some of the answers may surprise you.

 1. Location, location, location…

 If you’re flexible on where you want to live, you can easily tip the PA salary scale in your favor.
 Some areas are in greater need of physicians and PAs than others and are willing to pay top dollar to provide their citizens with necessary medical care.

 But it’s not so cut and dry; the cost of living must be considered.
 When comparing salaries across the nation, a large salary figure can be tempting, but it’s important to consider compensation data in terms of cost-of-living as well.
 Some states or metro areas pay lower base salaries for PAs, but the cost-of-living is so low that you’ll get more bang for your buck.

 For example, in 2019, full-time PAs in California reported a median base salary of $130,000 — the second highest in the nation.
 When adjusted for cost of living, however, PAs in California have lower buying power than PAs in many other locations: a median adjusted salary of $97,853.
 By comparison, Mississippi’s median salary of $100,500 may appear low, but adjusted for cost-of-living it’s over $122,557 .

 Top 5 states for PA salaries (base salary adjusted for cost of living)